The Best Travel Credit Cards

 There's no single travel rewards card that's "the best" for everyone, but there are a few cards that offer a great mix of low fees, fast rewards, and useful perks.

-We researched the best travel rewards cards to find the top five credit cards for savvy travelers.
+We researched the best travel rewards cards to find the top four credit cards for savvy travelers.

 Four Things to Consider